johnoneill98/sour-calzone/README.md

 * 06/23/2020 (Day 14) - Finished the contact page and began work on the projects page.
 * 06/24/2020 (Day 15) - Continued work on the projects page.
 I have a pretty good skeleton of what I want, but I'm thinking I'll probably add more room for pictures at some point.
 I want only one project visible at a time, and pictures seem like a good way to fill space.
 Maybe I'll do a slideshow?
 I don't know yet!
 * 06/25/2020 (Day 16) - Changed the projects page to be one big slideshow, with mini slideshows on each slide.
 I completed the first slide and second slides, BigInteger.lua and Minesweeper respectively.
+* 06/26/2020 (Day 17) - Password Manager
+* 06/27/2020 (Day 18) - Password Manager
+* 06/28/2020 (Day 19) - Password Manager
+* 06/29/2020 (Day 20) - Password Manager
+* 06/30/2020 (Day 21) - Password Manager
+* 06/31/2020 (Day 22) - Password Manager
+* 06/01/2020 (Day 23) - Password Manager
+* 06/02/2020 (Day 24) - Password Manager
+* 06/03/2020 (Day 25) - Password Manager
+* 06/04/2020 (Day 26) - Uh...
+I made password manager so that I have something to demonstrate on my website that I understand encryption algorithims.
+It sort of counts as completing an abandonded project, because I made one a couple of years ago that was functional but used a substitution cipher instead of actual encryption.
+Now I can say that I've done it correctly, even if there are some more subtle security flaws I overlooked.
+Anyway, back to the website!